theclarkeorbit/theclarkeorbit.github.io/content/blogs/blog/unfriendlyguide.md

 [*Causality*](https://www.cambridge.org/core/books/causality/B0046844FAE10CBF274D4ACBDAEB5F5B) is the foundational text behind most of what we now call the graphical school.
 From the potential-outcomes side, [Hernán and Robins'
 *What If*](https://miguelhernan.org/whatifbook) is generous and free.
 From the econometric side, Cunningham's [*Mixtape*](https://mixtape.scunning.com/) is excellent and also free.
 McElreath's [*Statistical Rethinking*](https://xcelab.net/rm/) is the cleanest integration I know of DAG-based thinking with Bayesian modelling.

-Youn should dip into all of them.
+You should dip into all of them.

 The thing is, almost every introduction is written from inside a particular field — epidemiology, economics, or one of the social sciences — and the subject reaches the reader filtered through that field's conventions, its examples, its specific anxieties.
 If you came from a different quantitative field, you spend a lot of time on the idiosyncrasies of the field the author was writing from before you got to the structural backbone that all of causal inference shares.